CUNNINGHAM PANEL™ – PANS/PANDAS

 Typically, PANS and PANDAS children have seen multiple medical specialists in search of an answer, sometimes being dismissed entirely or incorrectly diagnosed with a mental illness and prescribed psychiatric medications.

 PANS/PANDAS occur when the immune system produces antibodies, intended to fight an infection, and instead mistakenly attacks healthy tissue in the child’s brain, resulting in inflammation of the brain (basal ganglia section) and inducing a sudden onset of movement disorders and abnormal neurological behaviours.
-This 6-minute vimeo gives further details based on very recent ground-breaking research.
+The 6-minute vimeo (“Group A Streptococcus intranasal infection promotes CNS infiltration by streptococcal-specific Th17 cells”) gives further details, based on very recent ground-breaking research.

 Often there are attempts to manage only the symptoms.
 Effective treatment must properly target the infection if present, and address the underlying immune system issues.